Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 6. You can install the driver using the modprobe command, which will be explained in further detail in the next section.

-## Loading Module into Running Kernel and Application Execution
+## Loading the Module into Running Kernel and Application Execution

 In this section you will boot Linux onto the Zynq SoC Board and load the peripheral IP as a LKM onto it.
 You will develop the application